Lake Paterswoldsemeer Area Programme Project

 Transparency measurements

 Transparency is an important parameter for the development of aquatic plants.
 In 2022 and 2023, a group of seventeen volunteers measured transparency at 23 locations in the lake.
-Based on the results, a second official measuring location was designated, in addition to the WFD measuring point.
+Based on the results, a second official measuring location was designated, in addition to the Water Framework Directive measuring point.

 Collaboration Meerschap

 The management and maintenance of the nature-friendly banks, fish forests, and fish hotels is carried out by the Meerschap.
 The Meerschap mows aquatic plants where they cause nuisance.
-Agreements on this are laid down in a Cooperation Agreement and an Ownership, Management, and Maintenance Plan.
+Agreements on this are set out in a Cooperation Agreement and an Ownership, Management, and Maintenance Plan.

-Are you experiencing nuisance from aquatic plants and would you like to report this?
+Are you experiencing nuisance from aquatic plants and would you like to report it?
 Please submit your report to Meerschap-paterswolde.nl:

 Reporting aquatic plant nuisance